HKUST-ISD-Soft-Robotics-Lab/.github/profile/README.md

-## Welcome to HKUST Soft Robotics Lab's GitHub
+# Welcome to HKUST Soft Robotics Lab's GitHub

+Welcome to HKUST ISD Soft Robotics Lab’s GitHub.
+Our lab is led by [Prof. Rob SCHARFF](https://facultyprofiles.hkust.edu.hk/profiles.php?profile=rob-scharff-scharffrbn).
+Our lab is under the Division of Integrative Systems and Design (ISD).

+Our lab research focus spans in Soft Robotics containing, but not limited to:

+- Soft Actuators
+- Artificial Muscles
+- Soft Robotic Arms
+- Tactile Sensing
+- Actuators Proprioception
+- Bio-mimetic Mechanisms and Robots
+- Compliant Mechanisms
+- ……

 <!--